borgbackup/borg/docs/faq.rst

 recommended that you perform repair on a copy of the repo.

 In other words, the warning is there to emphasize that |project_name|:
-  - will perform automated routines that modify your backup repository.
+  - Will perform automated routines that modify your backup repository
-  - Might not actually fix the problem you are experiencing.
+  - Might not actually fix the problem you are experiencing
-  - might, in very rare cases, further corrupt your repository.
+  - Might, in very rare cases, further corrupt your repository

 In the case of malfunctioning hardware, such as a drive or USB hub corrupting data when read or written, it's best to diagnose and fix the